chankrrn/WRO-FE-YBR/README.md

 ### Motor / Control Branch

 The actuator and control side uses a separate XL4015-based power path together with the motor-control electronics.
+On the completed Version 3 robot, the XL4015 output was measured at approximately **11.1 V**, with approximately **11.0 V measured at the downstream motor/control input** under static power-on.
+Version 2 did not use this XL4015 branch; it was added as part of the Version 3 electrical rebuild.

-The separation is intended to reduce the effect that rapidly changing motor and servo current can have on the Raspberry Pi supply.
+The separation is intended to reduce direct interaction between rapidly changing actuator loads and the Raspberry Pi power path.

-> **[TODO: In the final electrical rewrite, confirm and document the exact XL4015 output voltage measured on the completed robot.]**
+> **[TODO: Add a compact power-architecture diagram to the main README showing the 3S LiPo → D1-2 distribution → LM2596 / XL4015 branches, including the measured 5.1 V → 5.0 V and 11.1 V → 11.0 V values.
+Keep the complete schematic and wiring diagram in `elec/elec_README.md`.]**

 ---